MediaComem/comem-archidep/subjects/unix-networking/README.md

 ```

 In this example, you can see that the domain name `google.com` was translated to the public IP address `172.217.21.238` by the Domain Name System,
-and that the round-trip to that computer took 1.12 milliseconds.
+and that the round-trip to that computer took about 1.12 milliseconds.

+> The `-c 1` (or **c**ount) option tells ping to send only one ping.
+Remove it
-> Remove the `-c 1` option to keep pinging once per second.
+> to keep pinging once per second.

 ### The `ss` command